adammathes/snkt/README.md

 # snkt

-`snkt` is a static web site generator with focused on simplicity and efficiency.
+`snkt` is a static web site generator focused on simplicity and efficiency.

 snkt only does a few things, but strives to do them well, in a coherent manner.